Free Public South Carolina Virtual School

 Referrals must be in writing and include the reason why the person believes the student is a child with a disability.

-A referral may be made by contacting Courtney Boyd, Director of Special Education, South Carolina Connections Academy, at 864-832-1711 or by writing her at the following address: South Carolina Connections Academy, 220 Stoneridge Drive, Suite 403, Columbia, SC 29210.
+A referral may be made by contacting Courtney Boyd, Senior Manager of Special Education, South Carolina Connections Academy, at 864-832-1711 or by writing her at the following address: South Carolina Connections Academy, 220 Stoneridge Drive, Suite 403, Columbia, SC 29210.